JonasGreim/US-headquarter-locations/README.md

 - Wikidata api docs are really confusing/messed up
 - The scraped data has sometimes unusual variations of company names or abbreviations
 - For some old companies there are no Wikidata entries even no Wikipedia entries
-- Wikidata only provides current headquarters location data, not historical locations.
+- Wikidata only provides current headquarters location data, not historical locations

 ### Solutions:
 - **Inaccurate search, scraped data spelling:**